 Notes on Ingredients and Substitutions for these gluten-free pumpkin bars:

-- Pumpkin: You’re using a small 15 ounce, can of pure pumpkin.
+- Pumpkin: You’re using a small, 15 ounce can of pure pumpkin.
 Not pumpkin pie filling.
 Not the large cans.
 As brands vary and pumpkins vary, you’ll find that the color of these bars can vary.
 If I get a particularly orange can of pumpkin, my bars are more orange.
 When I use Trader Joe’s organic canned pumpkin, my bars are much lighter colored.
 Tastes the same either way though!

 - Applesauce: I use a homemade, unsweetened applesauce or store-bought unsweetened applesauce.
 I wouldn’t recommend chunky applesauce.
 If you don’t have any applesauce on hand, you can replace the amount called for with an equal amount of oil.

-- Xanthan gum – Some gluten-free flour blends contain xanthan or guar gum.
+- Xanthan gum – Most gluten-free flour blends contain xanthan or guar gum.
 If the flour blend you use for this recipe does have xanthan or guar, then omit the xanthan listed in the recipe.
 If your flour blend doesn’t have either, then you need to add xanthan gum.
 I order this xanthan gum from Amazon and each bag lasts me a year or more, even with as much baking as I do!

 You can see in this photo, that the pumpkin bars are more orange from the canned pumpkin I used that time.
 Again, taste is still the same, just color can vary depending on your pumpkin can!